Links

 Nashville National Cemetery

-Nashville City Cemetary
+Nashville City Cemetery

-Downtown Presbyterian Church: History Page
+Downtown Presbyterian Church

 DPC in downtown Nashville served as a hospital for woulned soldiers during the Battle of Nashville.
 It’s unique history and architecture have made it a Nashville landmark.